MTT UK – Machine Tool Technologies

 1. Total Productive Maintenance

 Lean manufacturing also addresses reliability of machines using a total productive maintenance program.
-The program consists of;
+The program consists of:

 Preventive maintenance– The crew performs periodic and complete maintenance of machine while checking for anomalies.
 This ensures there are no sudden breakdowns and increases throughput.